 Perhaps, books are also one of the most pleasurable inventions.
 On top of that, reading a book can improve your mental health and increase your life.

-Jim Kwik, one of the foremost experts in speed reading, memory improvement, brain performance, and accelerated learning, believes that thanks to books, we are able to download the decades of someone’s knowledge and expertise that they’ve put into it.
+Jim Kwik, one of the foremost experts in speed reading, memory improvement, brain performance, and accelerated learning, who is also Mindvalley’s trainer of Super Reading Quest, believes that thanks to books, we are able to download the decades of someone’s knowledge and expertise that they’ve put into it.

 If you remind yourself of being grateful for books in our lives, perhaps, it will inspire you to read more.